PMFCSG/mc-plugin-template/CONTRIBUTING.md

 if they are interested in the answer!
 Thus, the best place for asking support is under [discussions](https://github.com/Cosmageia/mc-spring-plugin-template/discussions).

-Furthermore, rest assured that the community will try to find the best way to help you! :Sparkles:
+Furthermore, rest assured that the community will try to find the best way to help you! ✨

 ## First Contribution